 The Blue Trail is the most popular hiking trail that takes you through all five villages, although there are many other trails to choose from.

-The Blue Trail is about 11km long and will take you between 5 and 6 hours to complete, excluding the time you will take to explore each different village.
+It is about 11km long and will take you between 5 and 6 hours to complete, excluding the time you will take to explore each different village.

-The trails are open all year round (although trails open and close throughout the year due landslides and general maintenance), but it may be better to go when the weather is a bit cooler as it can get very hot in summer, making the hike a little more gruelling.
+The trails are open all year round (although trails open and close throughout the year due landslides and general maintenance).
+But it may be better to go when the weather is a bit cooler as it can get very hot in summer, making the hike a little more gruelling.